 There are many ways to stay anonymous online, but VPN applications provide the most reliable way to safeguard your personal information.
 Still, no technology is perfect and there are many pros and cons to using VPNs.
 Unfortunately, some VPNs throttle the speed of your Web connection more prominently than others, so make sure to do your research on time.
 Still, all is not lost if you’re not happy with how fast your VPN performs since there are many ways to speed up slow VPN services.
 And as you can expect, we’ll cover all of those methods in this guide.

 Before we start listing the solutions, let’s see why some VPNs are slower than others.
 Well, if you know how VPNs work, you know that this software uses secure servers to router your Web traffic.
 Even though they might look simple, VPNs are quite complex and highly technical solutions, with plenty of moving parts.
 So, depending on the VPN service you use, as well as depending on the server you’re connected to, you can experience some throttling to happen.
 Still, the best VPNs out there keep this to a minimum.

 Without further ado, here are 14 ways to speed up a slow VPN.

 1. Connect to the Closest Server

-Distance is an important factor when it comes to network speed.
+Distance is an important factor when it comes to the speed of your Web connection.
 The further away the VPN server is, the longer it takes for data packets to get there and back.
 Don’t forget that the server itself also has to wait for data from the websites and services it’s accessing on your behalf.
 The longer the distance between your router and its destination, the more stops it has to make which can both introduce delays and reduce the overall amount of bandwidth.